Radzim/talkie-politics/README.md

 * [8Values](https://github.com/8values/8values.github.io)
 * [The Political Compass](https://www.politicalcompass.org/test)

-## Note
+## Notes

-Raw Talkie generations may contain offensive or objectionable historical text.
+Raw Talkie generations contain offensive or objectionable text.
 They are preserved for reproducibility and do not represent endorsement by the authors.

 This repository includes some LLM-generated code.